Table of Contents

 VASCAR is an acronym that means Visual Average Speed Calculator and Recorder.
 A portable computer system calculates the speed of a vehicle based on the time it takes the vehicle to travel a specific distance.

 One important feature of VASCAR is its ability to measure speed over a longer distance than radar.
 Law enforcement officers use VASCAR to have a more specific measurement of a vehicle’s speed.
 VASCAR can be used from patrol cars following a particular automobile.
 Also, VASCAR can determine the speed of a vehicle traveling in the opposite direction.
-Law enforcement officers find VASCAR to be one of the most precise methods of measuring the speed of a vehicle.
+Law enforcement officers find VASCAR a precise method of measuring the speed of a vehicle.

 Aerial speed measurement is another tool for determining the speed of a vehicle.
 Law enforcement officers in small aircraft determine the speed of a vehicle based on the amount of time it takes the plane to move between two or more markings on the ground.
 Officers on the roads, highways, and interstates pull drivers over and issue citations for speeding.